moofspb/5_lang_frequency/README.md

 # Frequency Analysis of Words

-The python module takes a path to a text file and prints a list of 10 most frequent words in this text.
+The python module takes a path to a text file and prints a list of desired quantity of the most frequent words in this text.

 # Usage

-`python lang_frequency.py <path to a file>`
+`python lang_frequency.py <path to a file> <number_of_common_words>`

 For example:

 ```#!bash

-$ python lang_frequency.py war_and_peace.txt
+$ python lang_frequency.py war_and_peace.txt 10

 There are 10 most frequent words in the text:
 'the': 31954 times